josemchavezgald/docker_postgres/readme.md

 Compose and run a local docker postgreSQL DB instance where you can create new databases in order to develop on local.

-This project also has dump and restore instructions to easily create a insert data into a DB instance on docker on **dump_restore_postgres** folder.
+This project also has a dump and restore instructions to easily dump a db and also create a restore data into a DB instance on docker on **dump_restore_postgres** folder.

 ## Docker Compose Setting 📋